Are X-rays and dental surgery safe during pregnancy?

 And while some believe X-rays and anaesthetics are dangerous for those expecting, studies show that’s not the case if used appropriately and with the right precautions.

-Bupa dentist Dr Mark Psillakis says untreated dental problems can be more of a risk to the unborn child than any dental treatment.
+Bupa dentist Dr Mark Psillakis says untreated dental problems can be more of a risk to the unborn child during pregnancy than any dental treatment.

 Oral health problems in pregnancy